AIHC Mentoring Program

 Eligibility and Criteria for Selection

 Criteria for being a good mentor are difficult to define.
 Being an experienced IPE leader does not necessarily prohibit you from being mentored by someone in an area where you are seeking advice or would like to develop deeper expertise.
 By the same token, you may not see yourself as an interprofessional leader yet, but you have strong experience in specific areas that would allow you to mentor someone seeking help with that aspect of interprofessional practice or education.
+You must be an AIHC member to participate in the program.
 At a minimum:

 - Be a faculty member in university environment in a health or health-related profession